epc318/social-spider-web/README.md

 ## Contribution
 - This project was made by Evan Carlson and contains references and material learned in the University of Minnesota Web Dev Bootcamp.

+No Contributions are being accepted at this time.

 ## Questions
 If you have any questions on this application, feel free to reach me through my GitHub profile [epc318](https://github.com/epc318) or [E-mail](carl4917@umn.edu):